thomashigginbotham/ExperisWebFramework2/README.md

 EWF 2 is a major improvement on the original Experis Web Framework, and we decided that the changes were significant enough to warrant a new version number.
 Therefore, EWF 2 will be managed as a separate project from the original.

 The primary goal in version 2 was to allow the framework to integrate into any existing HTML without the need to add design-specific class names like "size-3" and "two-column."
 With CSS pre-processors like Sass, we can now map common rules to any CSS selector through functions and mixins.

-For example, in the previous version of EWF, we would need to use a "three-column" class to organize elements into a 3-column grid layout.
-The framework CSS would apply styles to the "three-column" class, allowing you to reuse it wherever you like.
-But in EWF 2, we can apply the same styles to any HTML element, regardless of class name by referencing the element in Sass and using a mixin.
+Open the readme.htm file in a modern browser for more details.